elexis/elexis-3-base/features/ch.framsteg.elexis.finance.analytics.feature/README.md

 * Sales Pharmaceuticals per year/month _(Umsatz Medikamente/Jahr/Monat)_
 * Daily Report _(Tagesrapport)_

-All queries can optionally be constrained by upper and lower time limits (from/to).
+All queries can optionally be constrained by upper and lower time limits _from_ resp. _to_.
 Without limits the queries deliver key data over the whole time periode of a medical practice.
 The resulting data refers to the mandant the logged on user belongs to and can be exported as either PDF or CSV.

 ## How to install
 The plugin can easily be installed via *Help/Install New Software*.
 The feature _Analytics/Reporting_ is listed within the _Statistik_ category.
 During start it checks if the required database system (PostgreSQL exclusively) is used.
 If so the necessary materialized view is created automatically.
 The plugin is ready to use.